 More technically, a higher 360Hz refresh rate monitor means there’s less time between each frame displayed.
 As a result, the action appears on the screen faster giving your a slight advantage over the competition.
 To help you pick the right one, below we have reviewed the best 360Hz gaming monitors.

 These extremely fast monitors support Nvidia’s 360Hz G-Sync technology.
-This allows for the lowest latency, no screen tearing, practically no ghosting, and smooth gameplay for faster reaction times and staying on target.
+This allows for the lowest latency, no screen tearing, practically no ghosting, and smoother gameplay motion for faster reaction times and staying on target.
 Simply put, these 360Hz monitors are the best esports monitors you can buy.